MakeItSimple6/retrieve-vb.net/Steps.md

 Step 2 :
 Open Attendance_.sln file with Visual Studio  (Attendance_(folder)-->Attendance_.sln)

-Then you are good to go.
+Then you are Good to go.